JustAnyones/Plugin-creator-website/docs/docs/guides/cars.md

 ## 1. Car definition
 As usual, car plugins are defined by using a json file as textual description of your plugin.

-A car plugin's json file can look as simple as this:
+A car draft's json file can look as simple as this:
 ```json
 [
   {